 Goodbye to Public Service Loan Forgiveness?

-President Trump has proposed to increase the budget in certain areas such as the Department of Defense, Department of Commerce, Homeland Security and Veteran Affairs, which we can agree for the most part was needed.
+President Trump has proposed to increase the budget in certain areas.
+Such as, increases for the Departments of Defense, Commerce, Homeland Security and Veteran Affairs.
+We can agree that these increases are necessary.
 But at what cost?
-All the remaining areas that should have at least remained the same have suffered a great loss, one of those areas being Education.
+Other areas that should have at least remained the same have suffered a great loss.
+Loan forgiveness is one of those areas.

 Education in America is already so expensive!
 With President Trump’s proposed budget, education funding will have an estimated 10% reduction from 2019’s budget.
 The proposed plan is to remove several existing programs including the Public Service Loan Forgiveness (PSLF).

-The PSLF was created to help previous students employed by the government and non-profit organizations have their loans forgiven after ten years of consistent payments.
+PSLF was a creation to benefit employees of the government and non-profit organizations.
+The government forgave student debts for these people after ten years of consistent payments.
 Government and non-profit employees already receive low wages compared to employees in other professions.
-The most important people who fit that criteria are teachers, prosecutors and public defenders, and military and local public service personnel.
+People who fit that criteria are teachers, prosecutors and public defenders, and military and local public service personnel.
 Those three types of employees are vital for our civil duties.

-Teachers already receive low incomes and in northern New Jersey, where the cost of living is one of the highest in the nation, the loss of Public Service Loan Forgiveness would be especially difficult.
-I can personally recall the two times during my elementary schooling in which teachers went on strike because they wanted an increase in wages and education budgets within the public-school system.
-When President George W. Bush passed the PDLF program, it allowed teachers the peace of mind knowing that although their wages were still at a low compared to other careers, they at least could at least rely on certain benefits, like having student loan forgiveness after ten years of service.
+Teachers already receive low incomes in New Jersey where the cost of living is among the highest in the nation.
+The loss of Public Service Loan Forgiveness would be especially difficult.
+I can personally recall the two times during my elementary schooling when teachers went on strike.
+They wanted an increase in wages and education budgets within the public-school system.
+When President George W. Bush passed the PDLF program, it allowed teachers peace of mind.
+While their wages are low compared to other careers, they at least could at least rely on certain benefits.
+For example, having student loan forgiveness after ten years of service.

 PSLF cuts would also affect military and local public safety personnel and prospective employees.
 Many people enlist or join the police force for many of the education incentives, PSLF being one of them.
 How will our streets be protected; how will we receive first response if we do not have employees readily available?
-As I mentioned before, the Department of Defense has received an increase in budget, but will that increase compensate for the monthly student loans our public service employees will have to repay?
+As I mentioned before, the Department of Defense has received an increase in budget.
+But will that increase compensate for the monthly student loans our public service employees will have to repay?
 These are items our prospective and existing personnel will have to consider when enlisting or reenlisting.
-What is the point of us spending so much money on Defense if there won’t be people helping protect this country?
-Our local government is at stake because eventually policemen and other types of first responders will have to seek better employment in order to increase their monthly income to pay off those student loans.
+What is the point of us spending so much money on Defense if there won’t be people protecting this country?
+Our local government is at stake.
+Eventually policemen and other first responders will have to seek better employment to increase their monthly income to pay off those student loans.

 With the student loan crisis at staggering levels, something else need to be done… not eliminating helpful programs that reward our public servants.